corda/corda/docs/source/key-concepts-djvm.rst

 Uses of Corda's core or serialization APIs that are unavailable inside the sandbox will then cause compilation errors.

+Note however that successful compilation against ``corda-core-deterministic`` and ``corda-serialization-deterministic`` is not sufficient.
+The only way to be sure that a piece of code is deterministic is to actually run it inside a DJVM sandbox, as described below.

 Enabling Use of the DJVM for a Node ...................................